Outdoor Activity Leadership (Sport) with NGB'sPrint Page

 This programme contains substantial practical elements supported by more theoretic units which allow reflection and application of experience.
 Seminars, practical sessions and research sessions will develop autonomy and encourage ownership of personal development.
 You will eventually lead groups both, within the college and externally, in preparation for employment or further training.

-A combination of internally and externally assessed units.
-Three of the mandatory units are assessed externally, one via an examination and two via set-tasks.
 Internally assessed units will use formative and summative methods including written reports, presentations, posters/leaflets, video production and practical assessments.

 Section Uniform (approximately £70).